-A manufactured building cannot be treated any differently than a conventionally constructed (site built) building according to section 553.38.
+A manufactured building can't be treated any differently than a conventionally constructed (site built) building according to Florida Statute 553.38.
 However, this does not apply to deed restrictions contained in the covenants of a homeowners' association.

 All modular residences are required by Florida Statute to be installed by a Florida licensed contractor.
 If you suspect improper procedures were followed in the installation of your home, contact the Dept. of Business & Professional Regulation (DBPR) at 850-487-1395.